-The educational system in East Jerusalem has a severe deficit in its basic physical foundation of classrooms.
-According to the state comptroller's report from 2009, this deficit was estimated at about 1,000 classrooms8.
-Since then, the scope of missing classrooms has grown and according to the Municipality, as of summer 2012, included 1,100 classrooms9.
+The education system in East Jerusalem has a severe deficit in its basic physical foundation: classrooms.
+According to the State Comptroller's report from 2009, this deficit was estimated at about 1,000 classrooms8.
+Since then, the scope of missing classrooms has grown and according to the Municipality, as of summer 2012 included 1,100 classrooms9.
 This figure includes 720 new classrooms required to replace existing classrooms located in substandard structures, in addition to the approximately 400 new classrooms needed to serve the thousands of children currently forced to turn to alternative institutions or remain without a formal education altogether.

-The High Court of Justice's ruling: Missing classrooms must be created within five years
+The High Court of Justice ruling: missing classrooms must be built within five years

-Over the past 12 years hundreds of parents from East Jerusalem, along with concerned NGOs, have filed petitions regarding the shortage of classrooms in East Jerusalem, demanding that authorities honor the free Compulsory Education Law in East Jerusalem.
-The High Court of Justice recognized in 2001 that the implementation of this law in the eastern part of the city has been
+Over the past 12 years, hundreds of parents from East Jerusalem, along with concerned NGOs, filed petitions regarding the shortage of classrooms in East Jerusalem, demanding that authorities honor the free Compulsory Education Law in East Jerusalem.
+The High Court of Justice recognized in 2001 that the implementation of this law in the eastern part of the city has been obstructed by years of neglect and reaffirmed its ruling with a four-year plan to construct 245 new class-rooms10.
+Once this pledge failed to be implemented, the petitioners filed a contempt of court request.
+Ir Amim continued to pursue this petition for many years.